Male thrush: here's what you need to know

 How to treat male thrush

 Not sure which products to use?
-Our pharmacist recommends an external female and male thrush cream, such as Canesten Thrush Cream 20g, to help treat the itching and burning that comes with thrush (which can be really irritating – so you’ll want some soothing relief).
+Our pharmacist recommends Canesten antifungal cream, to help treat the itching and burning that comes with thrush (which can be really irritating – so you’ll want some soothing relief).
+Canesten Thrush Cream contains 2% of the active ingredient Clotrimazole, which promotes a healthy pH balance and soothes male thrush symptoms.
+It usually treats thrush within 7 days.

-If you have an ongoing thrush problem, make sure you chat to your GP about it before trying to fix it at home.
+If you have an ongoing thrush problem, make sure you chat with your GP about it before trying to fix it at home.
 They’re there to help you – and there’s no need to be embarrassed about making sure your health is top-notch.

 When you need relief fast, we’re here to help.
-Order home medications such as Canesten male thrush products with us today, for next day delivery.
+Order home medications such as Canesten male thrush products with us today, for next-day delivery.

 Want to know more about male thrush?
 Watch our expert pharmacist, Giulia, explain below: